 Above Ground Pool Builder will be responsible for:

-- Provide backyard consultation for a fee ($49).
+- Provide free backyard consultation.
 We will measure pool for new liner and inspect pool for anything else you might need.
-This fee can be applied towards liner purchase and installation.

 - Removing old liner, cut up into pieces and placing in our supplied trash bags for customer disposal.